RobertCNelson/omap-image-builder/readme.txt

-Simple script i use to build the images on rcn-ee.net
+Simple script I use to build the images found on rcn-ee.net

+Supported Hosts:
+Debian Wheezy (amd64/armhf)